-- an effective Child Protection Policy. - a Staff Code of Conduct which includes: acceptable use of technology, staff/student relationships and communications including the use of social media. - 11.2 The Trust Board will ensure Joseph Leckie Academy has in place the appropriate safeguarding responses to children who go missing from education, particularly on repeat occasions, to help identify the risk of abuse and neglect, including sexual abuse or exploitation, and to help prevent the risks of them going missing in future. - 11.3 The Trust Board will ensure Joseph Leckie Academy contributes to inter-agency working in line with statutory guidance Working Together to Safeguard Children 2018.
+• an effective Child Protection Policy.

+• a Staff Code of Conduct which includes: acceptable use of technology, staff/student relationships and communications including the use of social media.

+11.2 The Trust Board will ensure Joseph Leckie Academy has in place the appropriate safeguarding responses to children who are absent from education, for prolonged periods and/or repeat occasions to help identify the risk of abuse and neglect, including sexual abuse or exploitation, and to help prevent the risks of them going missing in the future.

+11.3 The Trust Board will ensure Joseph Leckie Academy contributes to inter-agency working in line with statutory guidance Working Together to Safeguard Children 2018.
 Joseph Leckie Academy will work with Children's Services, the police, health services and other services to promote the welfare of children and protect them from harm.
-This includes providing a co-ordinated offer of early help when additional needs of children are identified and contributing to inter-agency plans to provide additional support to children subject to child protection plans.
+This includes providing a coordinated offer of early help when additional needs of children are identified and contributing to inter-agency plans to provide additional support to children subject to child protection plans.